 Thich Ca Phat Dai

-In addition, the pagoda also has a 17 m high Xa Loi stupa, inside is a golden box containing 13 relics of a true monk.
+In addition, the pagoda also has a 17 m high Xa Loi stupa, inside which is a golden box containing 13 relics of a true monk.
 At the foot of the stupa are four large peaks, in which are placed sacred soil brought back from the place where the Buddha was born.

 Location: 608 Tran Phu street, Vung Tau Ward.
 The pagoda opens from 6 am to 18 pm every day.